higodoragon/punch_block/rabbit_todo.md

 - [ ] health and magic -> progress bars
 - [ ] layed overcharge bar for magic
 - [ ] implement new footsteps from Hawk
+- [ ] volume mixing pass
+- [ ] sniper beep should be heard from further away

 ### big tasks